DivineEgotrip/DivineTracker/README.md

 ## How to Use

+1. **Download the Latest Release**
-1. **Start a New Trip Log**: Choose your weight system and log your substance and dosage.
+2. **Start a New Trip Log**: Choose your weight system and log your substance and dosage.
-2. **Log Your Trip**: As you go, update your log.
+3. **Log Your Trip**: As you go, update your log.
 Track your descent into madness.
-3. **End the Log**: When it's over, your trip's history is saved.
+4. **End the Log**: When it's over, type "exit" and your trip's history is saved.

+**Note:** Make sure to keep the .bat file in its own folder.
+This way, all your logs will save neatly in the same place.

 ---